 Access Route Decommission

-Decommission or abandonment activities that result in the stabilization and restoration to a more natural state of access routes in a location that is no longer intended for vehicle travel and implementing measures to effectively remove an existing road, or watercourse crossing from the permanent road network (36 CFR 212.1, FSM 7705 – Transportation System).
+Decommissioning refers to the process of stabilizing and restoring access routes in areas where vehicle travel is no longer intended.
+This involves removing or effectively disconnecting an existing road or watercourse crossing from the permanent road network (36 CFR 212.1 and FSM 7705 – Transportation System) and restoring the area to a more natural state.
 Decommissioning activities may include soil stabilization, watercourse crossing removal or stabilization, and restoration of the area’s natural drainage patterns.

 Access Route Maintenance